jonmadison/llm-chat-replay/README.md

 #### Pre-prompt for Consistent Transcript Formatting

-For best results, add this pre-prompt to your AI assistant's settings to ensure properly formatted transcripts:
+For best results, add this pre-prompt to your AI assistant's settings (`.clinerules`, etc.) to ensure properly formatted transcripts:

 ```
-Here are instructions to add to your profile:
+### Chat Transcripts
 When asked to save a chat or a transcript, here are some rules:

 Please save a complete, properly formatted transcript of our conversation to the filesystem using tools.
 When creating this transcript: